stratdev3/SimpleW/documentation/simplew/docs/guide/response.md

 ```

 When a handler returns a non-null value :
-- The value is passed to the global `HttpHandlerResult`
+- The value is passed to the global `HttpResultHandler`
 - By default, it is serialized as JSON
 - The response is sent automatically